-Name Current Position Mrs Punnee Worawuthichongsathit Independent Director Member of the Audit Committee Chairwoman of the Nominating Committee Chairwoman of the Compensation Committee 2.
-Mr Phongchai Sethiwan Authorized Director Member of the Nominating Committee Member of the Risk Management Committee 3.
-Mr Kirin Narula Authorized Director Member of the Nominating Committee Member of the Risk Management Committee Member of the Investment Committee Member of the Executive Committee
+Name Current Position Mrs Punnee Worawuthichongsathit Independent Director Member of the Audit Committee Member of the Corporate Governance and Sustainable Develoment Committee Chairwoman of the Nominating Committee Chairwoman of the Compensation Committee 2.
+Mr Phongchai Sethiwan Authorized Director Member of the Nominating Committee Member of the Risk Management Committee

-Name Current Position 4.
+Name Current Position 3.
+Mr Kirin Narula Authorized Director Member of the Nominating Committee Member of the Risk Management Committee Member of the Investment Committee Member of the Executive Committee 4.
 Mr Varut Bulakul Member of the Executive Committee Member of the Compensation Committee Member of the Nominating Committee Member of the Investment Committee President Investment